CavefulGames/dalbit/README.md

 ```

 ## How does it work?
-- Dalbit utilizes darklua and full-moon to transform lua scripts.
+- Dalbit utilizes darklua and full-moon to transform lua scripts and injects polyfills.

 ## Real-world use cases
 - [Kaledis](https://github.com/orpos/kaledis) - A tool that enables Luau to work with Love2D, simplifying project management, transpiling, and configuration.